kevindooley/pands-project/README.md

 # Glance at the data

 By glancing at the data using the head, tail and sample functions it is possible to eyeball the data at different levels.

-In using head we are able to view the first 5 rows (5 rows is shown by default if no number entered).
+**By using the head function we are able to view the first 5 rows.**
 ~~~python
 # prints out first out first 5 rows of dataset (default)
 # input any number to get that many rows displayed
 print(df.head())
 ~~~
-Output - top level infomation from the first five rows in the data set
 ~~~python
  sepal_length  sepal_width  petal_length  petal_width      species
         5.1          3.5           1.4          0.2     Iris-setosa